 - chest pain,

-You need not have all of these symptoms to qualify for a particular rating.
+Military veterans do not need to have all of these symptoms to qualify for a particular rating.
 It is, however, important to know what the possible symptoms may be and how they are related to the potential health outcomes so that you can make all of the necessary follow-up appointments.
 That way you can inform your doctors, and the veterans health administration if you are having these symptoms.